cda-tum/mqt-qcec/README.md

 ### Library Organisation

-Internally the JKQ QCEC library works in the following way
+Internally the MQT QCEC library works in the following way

 - Import both input files into a `qc::QuantumComputation` object
     ```c++